-Ever since man took an interest in diamond mining, the diamond industry has been treated to some of the most exquisite and unique gemstones.
-Most of these diamonds derive their uniqueness from their sheer gigantic size.
+Ever since man took an interest in diamond mining, the diamond industry has been treated to some of the most exquisite and unique gemstones, most of which derive their uniqueness from their sheer gigantic size.

 The Blue Heart Diamond Quick Facts

 Initial weight: 100.5 carats